 - Safety switch unreachable in shooting position

-Unlike other lever-action shotguns on the market, the Pro Series L is its own design, rather than being a copy of the Winchester Model 1887/Model 1901, with a Winchester-Esque price tag and a few modern features.
+Unlike other lever-action shotguns on the market, the Pro Series L uses its own design.
+Rather than being a copy of the Winchester Model 1887/Model 1901, with a Winchester-Esque price tag and a few modern features.

 This has the benefit of offering a unique shooting experience, with some risk given you’re working with their spin on a lever-action shotgun.

-While it cycles cleanly with the current loop, an even larger loop would help generate more leverage and enable users to get more of their hand in there and prevent focusing friction on the user’s knuckles.
-Personal preference but worth noting for you guys with oversize mitts.
+While it cycles cleanly with the current loop, an even larger loop would help generate more leverage, enable users to get more of their hand in there and prevent focusing friction on the user’s knuckles—personal preference but worth noting for you guys with oversize mitts.

 The magazine tube holds 6+1 of 2-¾” or 3-inch 12-gauge shells and an 18.5-inch barrel with a blade front sight.
 The gun comes with a set of chokes and is compatible with Benelli/Mobil chokes, so you have options well beyond the set included with the gun.

 You can swap the stock for an included bird’s head grip if you prefer.
 You can also opt for a nickel or black finish and black synthetic or walnut stock, whichever combination is your preference.

 While the safety selector is easy to get at from the ready position, it’s simply impossible to manipulate the safety switch when holding the gun in a shooting position.
 This seems like a pretty basic oversight and one that violates one of the basic rules of gun safety; keep your safety on until aimed at your target & ready to fire.

 Also, some pins have a slight tendency to walk out after 75+ rounds, and while nothing falls out, the tolerances on the Pro Series L could probably be improved.